Alfriadox/Chair/README.md

 # Chair
-A desk chair that i designed
+A desk chair that I designed.

+This chair was designed to be cut out using a CNC mill.